nion-software/nionswift-instrumentation-kit/docs/extensions.rst

 A custom camera is defined by implementing a camera module and registering it with the registry.
 A camera module provides a camera device, optional camera settings, and optional camera panel type.
 If the camera panel type is not defined, the standard camera panel is used.

-A camera device defines several methods, including a features dictionary.
+A camera device defines several methods and properties that define its behavior.

-The camera device must set `is_camera` to `True` to be recognized as a camera.

-The camera device should specify a `camera_category` in the features dictionary.
+The camera device should define a `camera_category` property.
 Although not limited to these, `eels` and `ronchigram` are two possible values.

-The camera device should also specify a `signal_type` in the features dictionary.
+The camera device should also define a `signal_type` property.
 Although not limited to these, `eels` and `ronchigram` are two possible values.

 ..
 TODO: Document camera modules.

-If the camera device features sets `has_processed_channel` to `True`, then the camera control bar displays a checkbox to decide whether it is showing the original raw data or the processed data.
+If the camera device has a property `has_processed_channel` with a value of `True`, then the camera control bar displays a checkbox to decide whether it is showing the original raw data or the processed data.

 The camera device acquires images and returns data in a data element.